 According to Harvard Business School professor Clayton Christensen, every year 30,000 consumer products are launched and 95% of them fail.
 The odds are certainly against you if you’re in the market for the development of products.

-That’s why concept testing can be so vital to do so that what you’re developing actually stands a chance of having some success.
+That’s why concept testing can be so vital to do so that what you’re developing actually stands a chance of success.
 The product needs to connect with the customer before you take it to market.
-The right product research will ensure your assumptions on the customer are right.
+The right product research will ensure your assumptions about the customer are right.

-Not only will concept testing help achieve a successful product launch but it can also help use your time and money wisely.
-So should your product fail for any reason, you may not have lost as much as you could have.
+Not only will concept testing help achieve a successful product launch, but it can also help use your time and money wisely.
+Should your product fail for any reason, you may not have lost as much as you could have.

 Six best practices for concept testing